goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 If an entity has multiple components, it is usually a bad idea to represent it as a single string.
 To access individual fields, you have to parse the string, which is slow, tedious, and error-prone.
 A better approach is simply to write a class to represent the aggregate, often a private static member class.

 ### Item 63: Beware the performance of string concatenation

+Using the string concatenation operator repeatedly to concatenate n strings requires time quadratic in n.
+This is an unfortunate consequence of the fact that strings are immutable.
+When two strings are concatenated, the contents of both are copied.

+**Don’t use the string concatenation operator to combine more than a few strings** unless performance is irrelevant.
+Use StringBuilder’s append method instead.
+Alternatively, use a character array, or process the strings one at a time instead of combining them.

 ### Item 64: Refer to objects by their interfaces
 ### Item 65: Prefer interfaces to reflection
 ### Item 66: Use native methods judiciously